Updates

 ✍ Mains Practice Question

-Discuss the factors responsible for India’s emergence as a global hub for semiconductor design and R&D. Analyse the challenges India faces in scaling up semiconductor manufacturing and suggest measures to overcome them.
+Examine the factors that have contributed to India’s emergence as a global hub for semiconductor design and R&D. Discuss the challenges India faces in semiconductor manufacturing and suggest policy measures to address these challenges.
 (250 words)

 250 Words15 Marks